-(Here, ‘understand’ is the stative verb that’s showing the cognitive/mental state of the subject ‘Jon’ in the past.
-He didn’t do any dynamic action.
+(Here, ‘understand’ is a stative verb that’s showing the cognitive/mental state of the subject ‘Jon’ in the past.
+He didn’t perform any dynamic action.
 Actually, he did not do anything at all.
 The stative verb ‘understand’ indicates the mental state of the subject.)

 - My English teacher hates me.
 He doesn’t like the way I learn it.

 (‘Hates’ is the stative verb here that’s showing the emotional state of the subject ‘My English teacher’.
 The verb ‘hate’ does not indicate any physical action.)

 When I say “I love you,” do I perform an action?

 Think!
 Do I really do something physical?
 No, I don’t.
 I am just talking about the state of my emotions for you.

 When your emotions are in a certain way, you give them a name (love, hate, disgust).
 So, verbs like love, hate, abhor, disgust, understand, etcetera don’t indicate a physical action.
 They just indicate a state (mental, emotional, possessional) the subject is in

 But verbs like eat, sleep, write, type, run, walk are some verbs that indicate a physical action, unlike stative verbs.

 There are 5 types of stative verbs in English:

 - Possession stative verbs